 Summer of Discovery

-These summer camps from the Wichita Parks and Recreation department are some of the most affordable full-day summer camps in Wichita for kids ages 6-12, and registration for them is already open.
-Sign up early as they are really likely to fill up fast.
-Activities include sports, games, contests, crafts, swimming, field trips, and more.
+These summer camps from the Wichita Parks and Recreation department are some of the most affordable full-day summer camps in Wichita for kids ages 6-12, and registration opens March 15, 2021.
+Sign up early as they are likely to fill up fast.

-The camps are at Edgemoor, Linwood, and Orchard recreation centers and start May 28.
-Cost is $115* per child, per week with multi-child discounts.
+The camps are at Edgemoor, Linwood, and Orchard recreation centers and start June 1.
 More information

 Summer Activity Camps

 Cost: $40 per week

 Times: 10 a.m. to 5 p.m. or noon to 5 p.m.

 Summer Activity Camps are neighborhood camps run by Wichita Park & Recreation.
 The camps are each five days long during the summer at three area recreation centers: McAdams, Evergreen, and Lynette Woodard.

 The camps at McAdams and Evergreen are held from 10 a.m. to 5 p.m.
 Mondays through Fridays and from noon to 5 p.m. at Lynette Woodard.
 Registration for the 2021 camps begins in April.

 2021 Summer Activity Camps begin June 1 through the end of July.